Ten Tips for Writing an Effective Code of Conduct

-Tip 2: "Eschew pomposity and verbosity assiduously."
+Writing an effective code of conduct tip #2: “Eschew pomposity and verbosity assiduously.”

 Your code will benefit from common language usually employed in your organization and understood readily by employees at all levels.
 This doesn’t mean you should become immersed in jargon.
 “Keep it simple,” is the best advice for codes.

 Tip 3: Choose to be concise… within reason.

 Conciseness can be a virtue.
 It can also be boring and choppy.
 To find a happy medium, avoid long sentences with linked phrases.
 Instead write sentences that express one thought and vary in length.
 A mix of short and medium-length sentences tend to hold your readers’ attention better than long, complex sentences.